 JP Bastos | Welcome

-I am a PhD student at the Department of Agricultural & Applied Economics, and a Research Assistant at the Free Market Institute, both at Texas Tech University.
+I am a PhD candidate at the Department of Agricultural & Applied Economics, and a Research Assistant at the Free Market Institute, both at Texas Tech University.

-My Job Market Paper investigates the private returns to political office for Brazilian mayors, using a regression discountinuity design around close election races.
+My Job Market Paper investigates the private returns to political office for Brazilian mayors, using a regression discontinuity design around close election races.
+It was awarded the 2026 Elinor and Vincent Ostrom Prize for best paper by a graduate student at the Annual Meetings of the Public Choice Society.

 I also run the Public Choice in Latin America project, with Nicolás Cachanosky.